Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     but as part of the problem comes from LMOD we could not work around it completely.
     Hopefully this will only be a temporary solution and we can work around the problems with Cray and the LMOD developer.

+  * Implementation of the cpe toolchains in EasyBuild:

+      * A script that generates the EasyConfigs (``make_CPE_EBfile.sh`` and ``lumitools/gen_CPE_EBfile.py`)

+      * There is a hook that will fill in empty cray_targets (developed due to a problem in EasyBuild) but once that problem got solved we reverted to the approach of using os.environ in the EasyConfig and put the logic there.
+The hook is left in for now as a means of testing the hook functionality.

+      * The toolchains itself are for now the standard CSCS toolchains.

+      * Made a custom EasyBlock, CrayPEToolchain, to generate the modulefiles for the toolchains.
+It results in far cleaner EasyConfigs and has much wider applicability than just LUMI.